Computing

 (Taken from National Curriculum 2014)

-Holy Cross Catholic Primary School computing curriculum
+Holy Cross Catholic Primary School Computing Curriculum

 E-Safety is a very important part of Computing in Holy Cross.
 E-safety is embedded in all Computing sessions to ensure safe and responsible use of technology.
 Keeping e-safety in mind is vital when pupils are introduced to new programs and software.
 For more information about how Esafety is taught in Holy Cross, click the link below.